openvinotoolkit/openvino/docs/install_guides/installing-model-dev-tools.md

 ```
 You will see the help message for Model Optimizer if installation finished successfully.

 ## For C++ Developers

 Note the following things:

 * To install OpenVINO Development Tools, you must have OpenVINO Runtime installed first.
-You can install OpenVINO Runtime through an installer ([Linux](installing-openvino-linux.md), [Windows](installing-openvino-windows.md), or [macOS](installing-openvino-macos.md)), [APT for Linux](installing-openvino-apt.md) or [YUM for Linux](installing-openvino-yum.md).
+You may install OpenVINO Runtime through an installer ([Linux](installing-openvino-linux.md), [Windows](installing-openvino-windows.md), or [macOS](installing-openvino-macos.md)), [APT for Linux](installing-openvino-apt.md) or [YUM for Linux](installing-openvino-yum.md).
 * Ensure that the version of OpenVINO Development Tools you are installing matches that of OpenVINO Runtime.

 Use either of the following ways to install OpenVINO Development Tools:

 ### Recommended: Install Using the Requirements Files

-1. After you have installed OpenVINO Runtime from an installer, APT or YUM repository, you can find a set of requirements files in the `<INSTALLDIR>\tools\` directory.
+1. After you have installed OpenVINO Runtime from an installer, APT or YUM repository, you may use a set of requirements files located in the `<INSTALLDIR>\tools\` directory.
 Select the most suitable ones to use.
 2. Install the same version of OpenVINO Development Tools by using the requirements files.
    To install mandatory requirements only, use the following command:
    ```